Harry Potter and the Goblet of Fire (video game): Reception

-Goblet of Fire received "mixed or average" reviews across all versions of the game, according to video game review aggregator Metacritic.
+Goblet of Fire received "mixed or average" reviews across all versions of the game, according to video game review aggregator platform Metacritic.
 (Note: Metacritic Review scores: Nintendo DS: 68% Game Boy Advance: 71% GameCube: 69% PC: 66% PlayStation 2: 68% PlayStation Portable: 70% and Xbox: 68%) In Japan, where the GameCube and Nintendo DS were ported on November 26, 2005, Famitsu gave it a combined score of 28 out of 40 for the DS version; and 27 out of 40 for the GameCube version.
 Famitsu Cube + Advance gave both the DS and GameCube versions a score of 27 out of 40.

 Detroit Free Press gave the GameCube version all four stars and said, "This is a masterful video game because it can be enjoyed on many levels.
 Younger players can simply explore this graphically rich Harry Potter world and succeed.
 Older players will enjoy manipulating the magic by choosing spells and skills and casting magic together with friends."
 However, The Sydney Morning Herald gave the game three stars out of five and stated that its highlight "is a brief but thrilling broomstick chase against a fire-breathing dragon.
 An underwater interlude is less successful, although it provides variety."

 The PlayStation 2 version of The Goblet of Fire received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.